Ronald J. Falk: Glomerular Disease Collaborative Network

 In 1985, Falk and Jennette formed the Glomerular Disease Collaborative Network (GDCN) to coordinate kidney disease research by nephrologists throughout the southeastern United States and connect them with the UNC School of Medicine.
-The GDCN, which consists of more than 600 nephrologists from over 250 private practice nephrology offices, seeks to learn more about how glomerular diseases arise and progress, and ultimately to find the most effective treatment for patients with these diseases.
-The GDCN has established collaborations and executed consortium agreements with other institutions, industry and foundations.
+The GDCN, which consists of over 300 participating clinics and academic sites in the southeastern United States and beyond, seeks to learn more about how glomerular diseases arise and progress, and ultimately to find the most effective treatment for patients with these diseases.
+The GDCN has established collaborations and executed consortium agreements with other institutions, industry, and foundations.
 These relationships have resulted in transformative science.
 Key to the GDCN is its ongoing enrollment and follow-up of patients in 16 specific glomerular disease registries.
 The registries allow nephrologists to identify patients at the onset of their disease and follow the course of their disease throughout their lifetime.
 Continual update of patients' medical records and contact information for the registries allows the GDCN to recruit patients for participation in a variety of more focused studies that may include the collection of blood and urine or the completion of questionnaires or telephone interviews.
 The registry is also used as a recruiting mechanism for treatment studies.
-The GDCN has initiated or participated in numerous single-center and multicenter clinical trials, epidemiologic studies and a wide range of basic science and translational research projects.
-These projects have been possible through recruitment from its 16 large glomerular disease patient cohorts.
-The success of the GDCN helped lay the groundwork for UNC’s involvement as a participating clinical center (PCC) in the CureGN Network.
+The GDCN has initiated or participated in numerous single-center and multicenter clinical trials, epidemiologic studies, and a wide range of basic science and translational research projects.
+These projects have been possible through recruitment from its 16 glomerular disease patient cohorts.
+The success of the GDCN helped lay the groundwork for UNC's involvement as a participating clinical center (PCC) in the CureGN Network.
 As Principal Investigator for the UNC PCC, Falk is responsible for ensuring robust enrollment, long-term retention and the collection of high quality clinical data and biological specimens among eight clinical sub-sites, including UNC.
+The GDCN has proven instrumental in advancing foundational research, facilitating clinical trials, and generating critical pathological insights.
+It has culminated in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)-funded national "GDCN Clinical Center--Advancing Clinical Research in Primary Glomerular Diseases."